-(i) Trade receivable
+(ii) Trade receivables

 Customer credit risk is managed by performing a credit assessment of customers.
 The Group's standard payment terms are 30 days, but the Group may agree to longer payment terms.
 The Group does not require collateral in respect of financial assets.
 Outstanding customer receivables are monitored regularly.